borntofrappe/game-development/01 Flappy Bird/Flappy Bird 4/README.md

 end
 ```

-To fix this, do not modify `bird.y` directly.
-Instead, modify `dy` to have a negative value.
+To have the movement change smoothly, the idea is to not modify `bird.y` directly, but through `dy`.

 ```lua
 function love.keypressed(key)